-Did you know that only five days later, on June 17, 1880, John Ward tossed the second perfect game in National League history?
-Two historic events in less than a week and one that would not be seen in the senior circuit again until June 21, 1964 — eighty-four years later.
+Did you know that only five days later, on June 17, 1880, John Ward tossed the second perfect game in National League / Major League history?
+Two historic events in less than a week and a pitching feat that would not be seen in the senior circuit again until June 21, 1964 — eighty-four years later.

 On June 16, 1880 Lee Richmond, who would eventually become a medical doctor, was awarded his degree from Brown University.
 The "spot" where he stood when he tossed this perfect game is now marked by a plaque (inscription is at the top of the page) located on the campus of Becker College in Worcester, Massachusetts.